-- Threshold-based rules, in which transactions above certain pre-determined values, numerical volumes, or aggregate amounts are examined; - Transaction-based rules, in which the transactions of a certain type are examined; - Location-based rules, in which the transactions involving a specific location (either as origin or destination) are examined; - Customer-based rules, in which the transactions of particular customers are examined.
+- Threshold-based rules, in which transactions above certain pre-determined values, numerical volumes, or aggregate amounts are examined; - Transaction-based rules, in which a certain percentage (or even all) of the transactions of a certain type are examined; - Location-based rules, in which a certain percentage (or even all) of the transactions involving a specific location (either as origin or destination) are examined; - Customer-based rules, in which a certain percentage (or even all) of the transactions of particular customers are examined.

-DNFBPs may use all or any combination of the above methods, or any others that are appropriate to their particular circumstances, to effect ongoing monitoring of the Business Relationship.
-Furthermore, monitoring systems and methods may be automated, semi-automated, or manual, depending on the nature and size of their businesses.
-Whichever methods DNFBPs elect to use, however, DNFBPs should document them (see Section 9, Record Keeping), obtain senior management approval for them, and periodically review and update them to ensure their effectiveness.
-DNFBPs should also establish specific monitoring procedures for customers and business relationships which have been reported as suspicious to the FIU (see Section 7.11, Handling of Transactions and Business Relationships after Filing of STRs).
+Fls may consider using all or any combination of the above methods, or any others that are appropriate to their particular circumstances, to effect ongoing monitoring of the Business Relationship.
+Furthermore, monitoring procedures may be automated, semi-automated, or manual, depending on the nature and size of their businesses.
+Whichever methods they elect to use, however, supervised institutions should consider documenting them (see Section 9, Record Keeping), obtaining senior management approval for them, and periodically reviewing and updating them to ensure their effectiveness.
+They should also consider establishing specific monitoring procedures for customers and business relationships which have been reported as suspicious to the FIU (see Section 7.11, Handling of Transactions and Business Relationships after Filing of STRs).

-6.3.4 Reviewing and Updating the Customer Due Diligence Information
+6.3.6 Reviewing and Updating the Customer Due Diligence Information

-(AML-CFT Decision Articles 4.2(b), 4.3(b), 7.2, 12)
+(AML-CFT Decision 4.2(b), 4.3(b), 7.2, 12)

-The timely review and update of CDD information is a fundamental component of an effective ML/FT risk management and mitigation programme.
-DNFBPs are obliged to maintain the CDD documents, data and information obtained on customers, and their Beneficial Owners or beneficiaries in the case of legal persons or arrangements, up to date.
-The AML-CFT Decision provides that DNFBPs should update the CDD information on High Risk Customers more frequently, and that, in the absence of a ML/FT suspicion, DNFBPs may update the CDD information of identified low-risk customers less frequently.
+The timely review and update of customer due-diligence information is a fundamental component of an effective ML/FT risk management and mitigation programme.
+Fls are obliged to maintain the due-diligence documents, data and information obtained on customers, and on their Beneficial Owners or beneficiaries in the case of legal persons or arrangements, up to date.
+The AML-CFT Decision provides that supervised institutions should update the CDD information on High Risk Customers more systematically, and that, in the absence of the suspicion of a crime, they may update those of identified low-risk customers less frequently.

-In order to be able to update the CDD information of customer in a risk-based manner, DNFBPs should develop internal policies, procedures and controls in relation to the periodic or event-driven review and updating of CDD information.
-These policies and procedures should be reasonable and proportionate to the risks involved, and, in formulating them, DNFBPs are advised to consider parameters such as:
+In order to meet this obligation, FIs should consider using a risk-based approach to determine the internal policies, procedures and controls they implement in relation to the review and updating of customer due diligence records.
+The policies and procedures that supervised institutions apply should be reasonable and proportionate to the risks involved, and, in formulating them, entities are advised to consider parameters such as (but not limited to):